espocrm/documentation/docs/administration/troubleshooting.md

 In some cases it can be reasonable to enable debug mode for the logger.
 It will print more information into the log.

-To enable debug mode for the loghger, edit the file `data/config.php` and change the value:
+To enable debug mode for the loghger, edit the file `data/config.php` (or `data/config-internal.php`) and change the value:

 ```
 'logger' => [